Skip to main content

 What has to appear above the fold on a sector website page?

 The page needs a clear sector promise, a direct route into the next-step pages, and immediate proof around inventory confidence, application fit, turnaround clarity, and aftermarket credibility.
-If a buyer cannot confirm fit quickly, the UI is failing even if it looks good.
+If a customer cannot confirm fit quickly, the UI is failing even if it looks good.

 Search journey

-Your buyer doesn't search the way generalist agencies assume.
+Your customer doesn't search the way generalist agencies assume.
 They start with a regulatory or operational query specific to aircraft parts marketing, qualify you against one or two named competitors, then look for proof you've worked with an operator that looks like them — in that order.

 Start broad